nolanyee/data-science-portfolio/mosaic-generator/README.md

 <img src="images/RenderedMosaic.png" width="350" height="332"><img src="images/PhotoshopTexture.png" width="350">

 Running the process with even more tiles produces a more detailed rendering.
-Below are the results varying the tile corner adjustment increment, aspect ratio, rectangularity, and shrinkage parameters
+Below are the results varying the tile corner adjustment increment, aspect ratio, rectangularity, and shrinkage parameters.
+The parameters enable creation of mosaics in the *opus vermiculatum* style (left) or in the *opus palladianum* style (right).

 <img src="images/Rendered2.png" width="450"><img src="images/Rendered4000.png" width="450">